anatoliykmetyuk/scala-debug-sublime/README.md

 You are also very welcome to reach out to me if you need any help or want to discuss something.

+Here's my [talk](https://youtu.be/H7-PYUHId0U) on how I use it in practice.

 # Installation
 - Install Sublime Text 3.
 - Install [Origami](https://github.com/SublimeText/Origami) and [Terminus](https://github.com/randy3k/Terminus) packages via `cmd+shift+P`->`Package Control: Install Package`.